CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Evaluation

 We compare the CQS-based barrier implementation with the standard one in Java.
 In addition, we add a baseline counter-based solution, which is organized in the same way as ours, but performs active waiting instead of suspension, spinning in a loop until the \texttt{remaining} counter becomes zero.

 \paragraph{Benchmark.} Each of the threads performs barrier point synchronizations followed by some uncontended work.
-This process is repeated for a fixed number of times.
+This process is repeated a fixed number of times.
 We measure a single synchronization phase, a set of \texttt{arrive()}-s with additional work for each thread.
-This way, without any synchronization, the execution time is expected to stay the same independently on the number of threads.
+Without any synchronization, the execution time is expected to stay the same independently of the number of threads.

 \paragraph{Results.} The experimental results are presented in Figure~\ref{fig:barrier_experiment}.
-We evaluated all three algorithms on various numbers of threads and with two average work sizes {---} $100$ and $1000$ uncontended loop iterations.
+We evaluated all three algorithms on various numbers of threads and with three average work sizes {---} \texttt{100}, \texttt{1000}, and \texttt{10000} uncontended loop iterations on average.
 The graphs show an average time per operation, so lower is better.

-Since one of the main costs of synchronization are thread suspensions and resumptions, the counter-based solution with active waiting is predictably the fastest.
+Since one of the main synchronization costs is thread suspensions and resumptions, the counter-based solution with active waiting is predictably the fastest.
 Nevertheless, our CQS-based algorithm shows similar performance trends, due to all the operations being based on \texttt{Fetch-And-Add}.
 In contrast, the solution from the standard concurrency library in Java shows significantly less scalability{---}we find the reason for such performance degradation in using a mutex under the hood; surprisingly, it does not use \texttt{AbstractQueuedSynchronizer} directly.
 As a result, we find our simple CQS-based algorithm to provide superior performance.